KPI Example

-What is the Cost per Resolution?
+What is Cost per Resolution?

 A means of gauging a support team’s efficiency, Cost per Resolution is the average cost of a support team successfully resolving a ticket.
 Crucially, it takes into account all operational costs incurred by the support team – including but not limited to salaries, equipment costs, and travel expenses – and divides these expenditures by the number of tickets resolved.